michelled/weavly.org/src/activities/what-are-directions-to-me.md

 relatedActivities:
   - Learning about directions with arrows
   - Directions anywhere, anytime
-description: "In this activity, players learn about directions in relation to their bodies and practice them in their immediate environment. "
+description: This activity covers directions using our hands and feet.
 whatYouNeed: |-
   ### Tools